-- 1. Gather energy data, operational/performance data, and building asset data.
+- 1. Gather energy data, operational/performance data, and building asset data specific to the ECM(s) and systems included in the project.
 Identify which independent variables are considered the most important, based on the building type and space uses. - 2.
 Normalize the independent variable data to the same time interval that aligns with the defined baseline period. - 3.
-Develop baseline regression model using the ASTM E2797-11 Building Energy Performance Assessment Standard methodology or the ASHRAE Inverse Modeling Toolkit and following ASHRAE Guideline 14-2002. - 4.
-Identify any factors apart from weather and occupancy that affect the baseline more than expected savings (in percentage) and by roughly what magnitude. - 5.
+Develop a baseline regression model using the ASTM E2797-11 Building Energy Performance Assessment Standard methodology or the ASHRAE Inverse Modeling Toolkit and following ASHRAE Guideline 14-2002. - 4.
+Develop the baseline energy use characteristics of the equipment or end use broken down into load and hours-of-use components, and whether these components may be considered constant or variable. - 5.
+Identify any factors apart from weather and occupancy that affect the baseline more than expected savings (in percentage) and by roughly what magnitude. - 6.
 Create a list of specific routine adjustment factors to be applied in a future measurement and verification process, noting also the types of potential non-routine adjustments that may be required.

-- Weather data (containing heating and cooling degree day and average daily temperature data for site as described above). - The start and end dates of the 12 month baseline period and why that period was chosen. - Full energy data as a computer-readable file, including: - Raw meter readings: from date and to date, in energy-unit value, energy usage charges (\$), demand quantities and demand charges (\$); energy sources must be consolidated to a set of 12 monthly periods common for all energy sources. - Dataset must cover all forms of purchased energy and energy produced on-site that are part of the baseline.
-Where applicable this will include aggregated tenant data or an approximation of tenant energy use, as well as descriptions of the metering and submetering of energy in the building, and how energy costs are paid by building occupants. - Provide a brief description of how periods are consolidated to the 12 monthly periods applied.
+- Weather data (containing heating and cooling degree day and average daily temperature data for site as described above). - The start and end dates of the baseline period and why that period was chosen. - Full energy data as a computer-readable file, including: - Raw meter readings: from date and to date, in energy-unit value, energy usage charges (\$), demand quantities and demand charges (\$); energy sources must be consolidated to a set of 12 monthly periods common for all energy sources.
+May also include bulk-delivered fuel information, including units delivered and associated costs. - Dataset must cover all forms of purchased energy and energy produced on-site that are part of the baseline.
+Where applicable this will include aggregated tenant data or an

+- approximation of tenant energy use, as well as descriptions of the metering and sub-metering of energy in the building, and how energy costs are paid by building occupants. - Provide a brief description of how periods are consolidated to the 12 monthly periods applied.
 Dates of meter reading periods will vary from one energy source to another.
 Leverage ASTM E2797-11 Building Energy Performance Assessment Standard methodology for guidance on partial month billing data "calendarization." - Building drawings, equipment inventories, system and material specifications, field survey results and/or CAD takeoffs, observations, short-term monitored data, spot measurements, and functional performance test results as appropriate to recommended upgrades. - Utility rate structure as published by the utility and the commodity provider (if the two are separate) with a breakdown of distribution costs, commodity costs, demand charges, and taxes as well as any time-of-day variability in each of these elements.
 Statement of how the facility currently purchases energy is included in the next section.

-- Interval data used for review of daily consumption and demand profiles. - Sub-metering data, including heating and cooling equipment and other major pieces of equipment or end-uses. - On-site weather data coincident with the metered utility data. - Copies of most recent calibration certificates for all utility meters or data logging equipment, stating the standards to which they are calibrated. - Owner's rent roll (showing occupancy and lease dates) for the relevant period and description of types of space use by tenants; if details are viewed as confidential, general descriptions of end use will suffice.
+- Interval data used for review of daily consumption and demand profiles. - Sub-metered data, including heating and cooling equipment and other major pieces of equipment or end-uses. - On-site weather data coincident with the metered utility data. - Copies of most recent calibration certificates for all utility meters or data logging equipment, stating the standards to which they are calibrated. - Owner's rent roll (showing occupancy and lease dates) for the relevant period and description of types of space use by tenants; if details are viewed as confidential, general descriptions of end use will suffice.
 Auditor shall note particularly energy-intensive uses including restaurants and data centers.

-BASELINING - RATE ANALYSIS, DEMAND, LOAD PROFILE, INTERVAL DATA
+3.0 BASELINING - RATE ANALYSIS, DEMAND, LOAD PROFILE, INTERVAL DATA